PasinduKaveesha/test/message from labrat.md

-The only easy day was yesterday
+The only easy day was yesterday.